ComputeCanada/magic_castle/docs/README.md

 #### 5.3.1 project

 Defines the label of the unique identifier associated with the Google Cloud project in which the resources will be created.
-It needs to corresponds to GCP project ID, which is composed of the project name and a randomly assigned number.
+It needs to correspond to GCP project ID, which is composed of the project name and a randomly assigned number.

 **Requirement**: Must be a valid Google Cloud project ID.